Report Animal Concerns

 • The Self-Care Project.
 Jayne Hardy

-The Compassion Fatigue Committee was started in 2016 by Kaile Bennett, BS, RLATg, CLABP, and Dr. Marian Esvelt to address the growing concern of compassion fatigue amongst laboratory animal care staff.
+The Compassion Fatigue Committee was started in 2016 by Kaile Bennett, BS, RLATg, CLABP, and Marian Esvelt, DVM, DACLAM, to address the growing concern of compassion fatigue among laboratory animal care staff.

 The project was renamed the U-M Compassion Awareness Project (CAP) in 2018 and came under the current leadership of ULAM Animal Enrichment Coordinator Jenny Jones, BS, RLAT, CLABP, Certified Compassion Fatigue Educator, with Dr. Patrick Lester serving as the Faculty Advisor.